-Inside: Stay at home mom depression is very real, but it’s rarely talked about.
-Here’s one simple way to fight it.
+Inside: Stay-at-home-mom depression is very real, but it’s rarely talked about.
+Here’s how one mom chose to fight it.

 Being a stay-at-home mom is amazing.
 It’s also incredibly challenging, exhausting, and just really, really hard sometimes.

 The good days outweigh the bad for the most part.
 Most of the stay-at-home moms I know are so thankful for the privilege to do something that not everyone can, especially since it seems more and more moms are trying to find a way to stay home, too.

 Most of the time, a good night’s sleep can cure anything…except when it can’t.
 And that’s when stay-at-home mom depression becomes very, very real.

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.